Trott/s4-angular-phonegap-crash/README.md

 * Run as a native app (via Cordova) and not in a web browser
 * On a Galaxy S4 running Android 4.2.2

+*Samsung has released Android 4.3 for Galaxy S4 hardware.* If you have a Galaxy S4 running Android 4.3, you would be doing me a huge favor by testing to see if this bug is fixed or not.

 ## Steps to duplicate behavior

 1. Clone this repo